timpulver/netlabel-list/README.md

 Array of genres, e.g. `"genres": ["Experimental", "Noise", "Rock"]`

+For electronic-subgenres the styles from Discogs are used – [Electronic Styles](https://reference.discogslabs.com/browse/style).

+In addition to that the following styles were added:

+-  8-Bit
+- Lo-Bit
+- Live
+- Warm
+- Melodic
+- Juke

+Don’t enter `Multiple Genres` or something similar – list the genres or leave it empty – `"genres": []`.

+### Description

+You can add a `description`-field to the label, e.g. `"description": "Monthly upbeat compilations"`

 ## Contribution

 **Before adding a netlabel please perform a search first to make sure it’s not already there.**